 |The Parables of Jesus (link goes to Amazon using exact ISBN); easy to understand; can be used for devotional purposes, Bible studies, and small groups|

 |The Lord’s Prayer (link goes to Amazon using exact ISBN); easy to understand; can be used for devotional purposes, Bible studies, and small groups|

 |The Gospel of John Bible Commentary (link goes to Amazon using exact ISBN); introductory commentary with basic explanation of Scripture and application suggestions|

 Barclay Bible commentaries

-Barclay’s commentaries go passage-by-passage using his own translation of the New Testament, listing and examining every possible interpretation known to Barclay and providing all the background information he considered possibly relevant, all in layman’s terms.
+Barclay’s commentaries provide passage-by-passage explanations of Scripture using his own translation of the New Testament, listing and examining every possible interpretation known to Barclay and providing all the background information he considered possibly relevant, all in layman’s terms.